Influencer marketing 2021: 8 tools for in-depth research and many tips

 Online reputation management tools

 Awario is a social listening tool that helps you monitor and manage your online reputation.
-It also has a dedicated Influencer report that ranks influencers in your niche based on their reach i.e. how many people see their posts.
+It also has a dedicated Influencers report that ranks influencers in your niche based on their reach i.e. how many people see their posts.
+So, you can use it as an influencer research tool as well.

 Awario also can help with brand monitoring, lead generation, link-building, target audience research and more depending on your goals.
 You can try it for free for 7 days.